 You can find more information on how to check your discharge for abnormalities here.

 Okay, so we know what it is and why we get it, but WHY does it have to stain our underwear?
 You're not alone if you've bought some nice new lingerie and after one wear it's bleached by nothing but your natural bodily vaginal fluids – delightful, huh?
 Vaginal discharge can often stain/bleach your underwear because it is naturally acidic.
 The vagina has a ‘good’ bacteria called lactobacilli which keeps it healthy by maintaining optimal acidity levels and preventing bad bacteria from causing infection.
 When this discharge is exposed to air, it oxidises.
 This means that when discharge interacts with the underwear’s fabric dye, it can leave a stain.
-Although vaginal discharge bleaching underwear is not what we want, at least we know it’s not actually a bad thing!
+Although vaginal discharge bleaching underwear is not what we want, it’s not a bad thing.

-So it’s not the end of the world and there are plenty of ways to remove these pesky vaginal discharge stains – without throwing away your favourite new pair of pants!
+So, it’s not the end of the world and there are plenty of ways to remove these pesky vaginal discharge stains – without throwing away your favourite underwear.
 Sometimes a quick rinse of cold water can prevent the discharge from staining the underwear, but if not, we’ve got you covered.
-Whether it’s a period blood leak, spotting or discharge, our
+Here's how to remove vaginal discharge stains:

-remüvie™ Intimate Stain Remover is perfect for the job.
+remüvie™ Blood, Bladder & Baby Stain Remover is perfect for the job.
 With its gentle plant based benefits, it not only cleans and removes any stains, but it is also kind to your skin and the environment.

 Repeat the above steps using our remüvie™ Intimate Stain Remover first, and then try adding some elbow grease as well, making sure the remüvie™ and grease are fully rubbed in before popping them in the wash and leaving them out to dry.
 You’ll have your pretty underwear back in no time!

 While vaginal discharge is perfectly normal and we know that discharge is for our own good, we don't want it staining all of our nice pants – so here's how to avoid it!
 Try wearing panty liners during the day to avoid any leakage and stains on your actual underwear.

 Check out our blog titled “How to get stains out of your pants” for more information on removing other intimate stains too.